From janitor to head teacher: how a Ukrainian realized his American dream

 Once Tarasa noticed the director of training programs Jenin Kuselevich.

-“Sometimes in the evenings, when he cleaned in my office, we talked about his education, about how he sees his teaching career.
-I’m glad that I was the person who informed him that a workplace had been opened in our school district that was urgently sought for a person, ”says Jenin Kuselevich.
+“Sometimes in the evenings, when he was cleaning my office, we talked about his education, about how he sees his teaching career.
+I am glad that I was the person who informed him that a workplace was opened in our school district, for which they were urgently looking for a person, ”says Jenin Kuselevich.

 Taras then completed his studies, so he immediately submitted documents and got the job of a teacher of the 5 class.
 He did not stop learning from this, he took part in all the training programs offered by the department of education.

-“A strong professional ethics and a great desire to learn can motivate everyone, if you really put work in the first place, are not afraid to try something new, expand your horizons, then you can achieve success,” Kiselevich says.
+“A strong professional ethics and a great desire to learn can motivate everyone, if you really put work first, are not afraid to try something new, expand your horizons, then you can achieve success,” says Kiselevich.